zheny14/Tomo-NeRF/README.md

 #### Training
 Specifiy DATAPATH with the path to the directory containing your projection images.
 Adjust the parameter as requested in script based on the number of images/types of images you have.
 The training script will save the trained model for each epoch.
-Please note here we only provide part of training samples due to the limitation of files sizes.
+Please note here we only provide part of training samples due to the limitation of file size.
 You can access the trained model through the following link: [Trained Model](https://drive.google.com/drive/folders/1-uTtm3OzJTFJs3P851HDodRUjEA_llNw?usp=sharing)

+#### Optimization
+After training, you can optimize the Tomo-NeRF model on the testing samples (without the knowlege of 3D information) using the optimization script.
+Specifiy DATAPATH with the path to the directory containing your projection images and load the trained model (Example:[Trained Model](https://drive.google.com/drive/folders/1-uTtm3OzJTFJs3P851HDodRUjEA_llNw?usp=sharing)).
+Adjust the parameter as requested in script based on the number of images/types of images you have.
+The optimization script will save the optimized model for each epoch.